Minor in Geosciences (Geology)

 About

-The Minor in Geosciences (Geology) at Fort Hays State University provides a focused approach to the Earth sciences for students with diverse academic and career interests.
-With only 20 credit hours, the program encompasses foundational coursework in geology, including physical geology, Earth's evolution, and hands-on laboratory studies.
+The Minor in Geosciences (Geology) at Fort Hays State University provides a focused curriculum in Earth sciences for students across diverse academic and career paths.
+Spanning 20 credit hours, the program covers key geology topics, including physical geology, Earth's evolution, and hands-on laboratory experience.
+This minor provides a strong scientific foundation for understanding Earth systems, while honing analytical and observational skills, and preparing students for opportunities in environmental studies, the physical sciences, and related fields.

 Why pursue a Minor in Geosciences (Geology) at Fort Hays State University?

-Pursuing a Minor in Geosciences (Geology) at Fort Hays State University provides a strong scientific supplement to various undergraduate majors.
-Students can build a foundational understanding of the Earth's systems while developing analytical and observational skills valued in numerous professional contexts.
+Pursuing the Minor in Geosciences (Geology) provides a valuable scientific complement to a variety of undergraduate majors.
+Students gain a foundational understanding of Earth’s systems while developing analytical and observational skills valued across many professional fields.
+The curriculum balances theory and practice, covering Earth’s history, chemical and physical processes, and materials such as minerals and rocks, alongside hands-on laboratory and field experiences.

 Who is this program for?

-The Minor in Geosciences (Geology) is available for students who want to expand their scientific knowledge and add interdisciplinary value to their undergraduate degree.
-The minor is equally valuable to those interested in Earth sciences and those who plan to pursue graduate studies or applied professional roles in scientific fields:
+This minor serves students seeking to expand their scientific knowledge and add interdisciplinary value to their undergraduate degree.
+It benefits those interested in Earth sciences as well as students preparing for graduate studies or professional careers in scientific fields.

 - Students majoring in biology